Payment processor vs. payment gateway: What they are and how they work together

 A payment processor is a company or service that facilitates electronic transactions between customers and businesses by processing and authorizing credit card, debit card, and other digital payment methods.
 A payment processor acts as an intermediary between the customer’s bank (issuing bank, or issuer) and the business’s bank (acquiring bank, or acquirer), ensuring that funds move securely from the customer’s account to the merchant account.

-Payment processors play an important role in ecommerce and retail by verifying the customer’s payment details, checking for fraud, ensuring compliance with relevant regulations, and, ultimately, authorizing or declining the transaction.
-Typically, they charge the business a fee for their services, which may include a per-transaction fee or a percentage of the transaction amount.
+Payment processors play an important role in ecommerce and retail by verifying the customer’s payment details, checking for fraud, ensuring compliance with relevant regulations, and authorizing or declining the transaction.
+Typically, they charge the business a fee for their services, which may include a per-transaction fee, a percentage of the transaction amount, or both.

 What is a payment gateway?